 The Red line of the graph shows the charging and discharging of a capacitor.

 As the voltage increase then the capacitor charges up.

 The output voltage no longer matches the original DC ripple.
-This smoothing out effect has been caused by the capacitor.
+Such smoothing out effect has been created by the capacitor slowly discharging.
 Which makes it much easier to regulate a constant DC voltage.